Choosing Healthy Fats

 Use olive oil.
 It contains a healthful fat called oleic acid that has been shown to be good for your heart and cardiovascular system.
 Olive oil is good for cooking and for use as a salad oil.

 Eat walnuts and pumpkin seeds at snack time.
 They contain omega-3 fats and walnut oil also has a wonderful flavor.
 Sprinkle them on top of your favorite green vegetables or salads.

 Grind flax seeds in a coffee grinder.
 Flax seeds contain omega-3 fats.
 Buy the seeds whole and grind them at home so you can sprinkle them on salads, or vegetables.
 Flax seed oil can be used cold on toast or as a dressing, but don't cook with it.
 Flax oil is too delicate and breaks down quickly at high temperatures needed for cooking.

 Eat fish.
 Oily ocean fish contain the most omega-3 fats.
 Bring a tuna sandwich on whole grain bread to work instead of salami or bologna.
-Take it easy on the mayo or use a light mayo made with an omega-3 fat.
-Just look on the label.
-Salmon or tuna with colorful vegetables and a big salad will fill you up and give you those healthy omega-3 fats without lots of calories.
+Take it easy on the mayo or use a light mayo.
+Salmon or tuna with colorful vegetables and a big salad will fill you up and give you those healthy fats without lots of calories.

 What About Bad Fats?

 Avoiding unhealthy fats is just as important and eating the good fats.
 The bad fats, primarily trans-fats and saturated fats, are common in a typical Western diet.
 Saturated fats are found in meat, with the largest amounts found in fatty red meat like beef.
 Trans-fats are created by the partial hydrogenation of vegetable oils and can be found in stick margarine, processed foods, pastries and frying oils.

 Read the labels of packaged foods when you shop for groceries.
 The FDA requires that the amount of trans-fats be recorded there.